metaperl/pure-python-web-development/jupyterbook/end-notes.md

-## Impressive Non-Python Products
-### UrWeb
-UrWeb is a single, strongly-typed language that compiles into a single binary that can issue SQL and Javascript.

-### Vaadin
-Vaadin is a java-based product with tons of widgets that allows a Java developer to have all the interactivity with none of the headache of dealing with Javascript.

-### HTMX
-Many people who wish to remain in Django/Flask land opt for HTMX to give them the power of Javascript .

 ## Discussion Threads

 Though this survey was designed to summarize available options, sometimes it is useful to go back to the discussion threads and see what everyone has to say: